bertmelis/bertmelis.github.io/_posts/2021-04-11-2-Unattended-upgrades.md

 $ sudo nano /etc/apt/apt.conf.d/02periodic
 ```

-Copy the following content into the file and adjust to your liking:
+Copy the following content into the file and adjust it to your liking:

 ```
 // Control parameters for cron jobs by /etc/cron.daily/apt-compat //